-If you have problems with syncing your files with OneDrive after updating your system to the latest Windows 10 Technical Preview build, you might find a solution here.
+If you have problems with syncing your files to OneDrive after updating your system to the latest Windows 10 version, you might find a solution here.
 Solving this problem is easy, and it requires you to take just a few steps in order to solve it.

 - Move all your files from OneDrive to an another location, probably another drive, or even another PC, just in case they aren’t synced

 - Delete local OneDrive folder.
 This folder is probably located in your user files, for example C:UsersMichael, where “Michael” is your username